-Lithuania is part of Schengen. how does that affect the ETIAS?
+If Lithuania is part of Schengen, how does that affect the ETIAS?

-That’s quite right.
 Lithuania is a member of the Schengen zone as well as being a full member of the E.U.
 It won’t affect the requirement to get an ETIAS approval before going to Lithuania if that’s where you are headed.
-In fact, the ETIAS system will embrace all 26 Schengen countries.
+In fact, the ETIAS system will embrace all 27 Schengen countries.
 Schengen was actually formed so that the majority of the countries that are in the E.U. could have a common border arrangement.
-If you do go to Europe after the requirement for ETIAS kicks off, you will find that your authorisation is not just for a single country but will be valid right across the Schengen zone.
-The details haven’t quite been worked out in full yet, because there may be some further discussion about how ETIAS applies to places like Ireland, which is determined to stay in the E.U. (unlike Britain), but is not in Schengen.
+If you do go to Europe after ETIAS is launched in 2025, you will find that your authorisation is not just for a single country but will be valid right across the Schengen zone.

 Visitors to Lithuania will find similar, but not exactly the same sorts of attractions as its neighbours along the Baltic Sea.
 Lithuania tends to be quite flat, but it does have a lot of forest and much of it has been protected as national park.
 It also has the sandy beaches along the Baltic which make the country’s coast an attractive proposition in summer.